muhdsahal/Coders-Boutique-Task/README.md

 ### Project Overview:

-A project for social networking application using django restframework
+A project for User Management application using django restframework

 ### What I Did: